eginer/quantum_package/docs/source/users_guide/qp_export_as_tgz.rst

     Prints the help message

 .. note::
-   There can be conflicts due to the version of Glibc.
+   There can be conflicts due to the version of glibc.
 The machine on which |QP| is compiled should be the oldest one.